Lectures and Symposia

 Each year distinguished public figures and outstanding scholars from American and foreign universities present lectures on campus.
 Some of these international visitors come as scholars-in-residence for week-long, semester-long, or year-long periods of time.
 All these people enrich the intellectual offerings of the college and allow students and faculty to encounter new ideas and different opinions.
 Academic departments and student groups frequently sponsor lectures and small-group discussions which encourage the exploration of issues beyond the classroom.
 Special lecture topics range from discussion of current political, social, and economic issues to consideration of new scholarly developments within academic disciplines.

 The Morgan Lectureship Endowed by the board of trustees in 1929, in grateful appreciation for the distinguished service of James Henry Morgan of the Class of 1878, professor of Greek, dean, and president of the college, the Morgan Lectureship is used by the president of the college “for the procurement of one or more special lectures annually upon such subject or subjects as he may deem wise....”
 The lectureship brings to campus a scholar in residence for three to five days to meet informally with individuals and class groups, and to deliver the Morgan lectures on topics in the social sciences and humanities.
-Recent scholars have been been Jorge Luis Borges, Francis Fukuyama, Michael Ignatieff, Samantha Power, Art Spiegelman, Sandra Steingraber and Jennifer Egan.
+Recent scholars have been been Francis Fukuyama, Michael Ignatieff, Samantha Power, Art Spiegelman, Sandra Steingraber and Jennifer Egan.
 The 2012-13 lecturer was Richard Wilkinson, Professor Emeritus, University of Nottingham and Co-founder of The Equality Trust.
 His lecture was "Inequality: The Enemy Between Us?"